How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Diversification and Inflation Protection

-Diversify across asset classes and include TIPS to combat inflation for how to retire at 60 with 1 million dollars.
+Diversify across asset classes and include TIPS to combat inflation.

 Lifestyle Scenarios: Making $1 Million Work